-Although fresh moringa leaves are readily available round the year, they are in season in the spring in South Asia.
-The tender leafy tips, flower buds are much sought after in the cuisine across South and South East Asia.
+Although fresh moringa leaves are readily available around the year, they are in season in the spring in South Asia.
+The tender leafy tips and flower buds are much sought after in the cuisine across South and South East Asia.

 Choose fresh, crisp, bright green, and undamaged leaves in tiny bundles.
 Avoid sunken, dry, yellow, and bruised leaves as they are out of flavor.

 Moringa leaves spoil early if not stored adequately.
 Use them within 1-2 days of harvest.

 Storage conditions for Moringa leaves are similar to those for other leafy greens like spinach.
 At home, store in plastic bags in the refrigerator for up to 2 days set at 32°F-34°F (0°-1°C) and 95% relative humidity.
 Do not deep freeze.